From Eggs to Biscuits -

 Your Dog's Own Happy Hour treat!

-In the late summer of 2017, we had survived a full season on this new farm.
+In the late summer of 2017, we had survived a full season on our new farm.

-We met a friend that evening who would be brewing beer in Seymour, Indiana in just a few weeks at a new brewery called The Seymour Brewing Company.
-Trying to be environmentally conscious, he wanted to find a place that would take the spent brewing grain after the initial boil and use it for livestock feed.
-Knowing that this would absolutely help the feed bill and also be a pretty cool thing to be a part of, it was decided that we had to agree to work together.
+We met a friend that evening who would soon be brewing beer in Seymour, Indiana, at a new brewery called The Seymour Brewing Company.
+The brewer wanted to find a place that would take the spent brewing grain after the mash process and use it for livestock feed.
+Knowing that this would absolutely help the feed bill for our chickens and also be a pretty cool thing to be a part of, we agreed to work together.

-Two weeks later, the first notification that grain was ready arrived and we went to the back of the restaurant/bar to find three 5 gallon buckets that had to have weighed 50/60lbs. each.
+Two weeks later, the first grain was ready and we traveled to the restaurant/bar to find three 5 gallon buckets that weighed 50/60lbs. each, ready for pickup.

 We took the buckets home and carried them to the chicken coop.
-Knowing that three buckets would be WAY too much grain for the 5 birds that were on the farm, one bucket went to the birds who eagerly started gobbling it up and the other two buckets were taken to the garden to start composting into the ground for next year’s yield.
+Knowing that three buckets would be WAY too much grain for the then 4 birds that were on the farm, one bucket went to the birds who eagerly started gobbling it up and the other two buckets were taken to the garden to start composting into the ground for next year’s veggies.

 A few days later, the brewer contacted the farm again with another three buckets available.
-Now we were faced with the dilemma on figuring out what to do with this grain as the chickens hadn’t eaten but a portion of what had been offered days earlier.
-Not wanting to waste, this grain was also put on the garden, but somewhere - we knew there had to be another opportunity for this pungent "gold".
+At this point, our chickens hadn’t eaten but a portion of what had been offered days earlier.
+Not wanting to waste, we took the grain and put it on the garden, but somewhere - we knew there had to be another opportunity for the mash.

-The dogs at the farm went crazy for the treats and then a quick taste test to get coworkers' pooches' approval and I.P.A.
+The dogs at the farm went crazy for the treats and then a taste test to get friends and coworkers' pooches' approval and I.P.A.
 Bites were born.

-After a few more trials and a lot of errors and the challenge of coming up with a name that was catchy and tied back to its roots of beer (the term "pupper" was a favorite) I.P.A.
-Bites are now in local stores, have been sold at the Indiana State Fair and recently gained fame in being sampled and enjoyed by Indiana State's own First Dog, Henry Holcomb!
+I.P.A.
+Bites are now in local stores, have been sold at the Indiana State Fair and even gained fame by being sampled and enjoyed by Indiana State's own First Dog, Henry Holcomb!

-The farm's flock has been increased since those early days and now all three buckets of spent brewing grain can be fed to the birds at one time, several times a week - but a small bit is held back to make the well liked treats.
-It's good for the environment and helps pay those farm bills that regular work just can't do.
+The farm's flock has increased since those early days and now the birds can eat all three buckets of spent brewing grain at one time, several times a week.
+That being said, we always hold the best mash back to make the delicious I.P.A.
+Bites treats.
+It's good for your dog, it's good for the environment and we enjoy making each one.